visanalexandru/felics/DOC.md

 We can understand why these assumptions where made by analyzing the distribution of intensities of pixels for each context $\Delta$.
 Intensities are generally distributed as shown in the next figure.

 In-Range intensities can be modeled using a uniform distribution without a significant overhead in bitword length, so Phased-In codes are used.
 Because there is a small crest in the middle, we assign the shorter codewords to the values near the middle of the interval $[L, H]$.
-The probability of out-of-range intensities falls of sharply the further we move away from the interval $[L, H]$ so it is reasonable to use golomb-rice codes.
+The probability of out-of-range intensities falls of sharply the further we move away from the interval $[L, H]$ so it is reasonable to use Golomb-Rice codes.

 ![intensity-distribution-figure](./figures/intensity-distribution.png)
 *The figure was generated using 5 8-bit grayscale images.
 The images are included in the annex.*

+### Reversible color transform

+Digital images often store color information using multiple channels.
+Usually, each pixel holds three color values: red, green and blue, denoting a coordinate in the RGB color space.
+We can compress an RGB image by applying a grayscale compression algorithm on each channel independently, but this is not efficient for natural images.
+It has been shown [9] that the RGB color space exhibits a high statistical corelation between the color components.
+We can exploit this by mapping the image from the RGB color space into a space in which the components are uncorrelated.

+We want to achieve losless image compression, so the color transform needs to be lossless too.
+A good solution is described in [10], which introduces the YCoCg color space.
+The linear operation that maps coordinates in the RGB space to coordinates in the YCoCg space is defined as follows:

+$\begin{bmatrix} Y \\ Co \\ Cg \end{bmatrix} = \begin{bmatrix} 1/4 & 1/2 & 1/4 \\ 0 & -1 & 1 \\ 1 & -1 &0 \end{bmatrix} * \begin{bmatrix} R \\ G \\ B \end{bmatrix}$

+The inverse of this operation is defined as follows:

+$\begin{bmatrix} R \\ G \\ B \end{bmatrix} = \begin{bmatrix} 1 & -1/4 & 3/4 \\1 &-1/4&-1/4\\ 1 &3/4&-1/4\end{bmatrix} * \begin{bmatrix} R \\ G \\ B \end{bmatrix}$

+We can also use the lifting tehnique described in [10] to make the transform lossless.

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.